VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use: Introduction

-To address these challenges, prior works have explored a series of visual programming methods \citep{subramanian-etal-2023-modular, Hu_2024_CVPR, gupta2023visual, suris2023vipergpt, mialon2023augmented, wu2023visual, yang2023mm}, where text queries are input into LLMs to generate code that invokes vision-specific models, using their outputs directly as predictions for the query.
-While these methods can harness the strengths of specialized vision models, their applicability is limited by the availability of predefined tools and cannot generalize to tasks that fall outside the scope of existing solutions, making them far from a comprehensive visual perception framework.
+To address these challenges, prior works have explored visual programming methods \citep{subramanian-etal-2023-modular, Hu_2024_CVPR, gupta2023visual, suris2023vipergpt, mialon2023augmented, wu2023visual, yang2023mm}, where text queries are input into LLMs to generate code that invokes vision-specific models, using their outputs directly as predictions.
+While effective for predefined tasks, these methods lack generalizability beyond existing toolsets, limiting their use as universal visual perception solutions.
 Another line of research focuses on prompting strategies to elicit foundation models' System-2 reasoning by involving iterative reasoning with intermediate tokens \citep{yu2024distilling, saha2024system}.
-A series of textual prompting methods \citep{wei2022chain, saha2023branch, yao2024tree, besta2024graph} have been developed to generate structured reasoning steps, effectively eliciting System-2 reasoning for complex text-based tasks in large language models (LLMs).
-However, their effectiveness on fine-grained visual perception tasks for VLMs remains underexplored.
-Similarly, visual prompting methods \citep{lei2024scaffolding, yang2023set, wu2024dettoolchain} guide VLMs in interpreting visual data by adding artifacts to images in various formats, such as bounding boxes, markers, or segmentation masks.
-While these methods have shown promise in some compositional visual reasoning tasks, it is still unclear whether VLMs can accurately perceive such visual prompts, let alone whether these techniques improve performance in fine-grained visual perception tasks.
+Textual prompting methods \citep{wei2022chain, saha2023branch, yao2024tree, besta2024graph} elicit LLMs to generate structured reasoning steps for complex text-based tasks, but their efficacy on fine-grained visual perception is underexplored.
+Similarly, visual prompting techniques \citep{lei2024scaffolding, yang2023set, wu2024dettoolchain}, which add artifacts like bounding boxes or masks to images, guide VLMs in interpreting visual data.
+While promising for some compositional visual reasoning, it is still unclear whether VLMs can accurately perceive such visual prompts, let alone whether these methods improve performance in visual perception.